 "What makes this a wonderful world is all the people who care."

 Judy's talk: 32:30-42:10 minutes into the video.
 During Q&A, she responds to a veteran's question on how to care for himself (47:1--50:46)

 What is Chaplaincy Care? - An In-Service on Whole Person Care (Hospital for Special Surgery, NYC, 12/10/12)

-Attuned Breath Centering (ABC) is a mindfulness-based practice developed by Judy Fleischman to relieve anxiety and spiritual pain, which also impacts emotional and physical pain.
-This method of paying attention to healing intention activates hope and purpose in the present moment, in this breath, here now.
-"Breathing in, what keeps me going?"
-"Breathing out, what's important?"
-This practice can be adapted to non-verbal forms of expression consistent with methods of expressive arts therapies.
-For further info, please see Judy's slideshow presentation below.
+Attuned Breath Centering (ABC) is a mindfulness-based intervention developed by Judy Fleischman to relieve social isolation and spiritual pain, which also impacts emotional and physical pain.
+This method activates hope and purpose in the present moment, and with this, a sense of belonging.
+This intervention can be adapted to non-verbal forms of expression consistent with methods of expressive arts therapies, making it also well suited to telehealth chaplaincy care.
+For further info, please see the following presentations.